 Normally, the syslog protocol is unable to maintain the original senders address when forwarding/relaying syslog messages.
 This is because the senders address is taken from the received UDP or TCP packet.

-These tags are only inserted if the "Retain the original source address of the message" option is checked.
+This tag is only inserted if the "Retain the original source address of the message" option is checked.

 Use a fixed source IP address

 This option will use a fixed IP address in the Original Address= tag.
 This can be useful when you want to identify all outgoing messages as from a particular host.
-For example, if you have many remote syslog Servers sending messages to one central location.
+For example, if you have many remote syslog daemons sending messages to one central location.
 If each of the remote syslogs use the 10.0.0.x address range, all the received messages will appear from the same host.
 Specifying a different source IP address for each remote syslog could help in identifying the incoming messages better.

 Use the Test button to send a test Syslog message to the host(s) specified.